Sebobo/Shel.Blog/README.md

 ### Configure allowed content types

-By default the blog article allows most elements defined in `Neos.NodeTypes`.
+By default, the blog article allows most elements defined in `Neos.NodeTypes`.
 To add your own types, add `'Shel.Blog:Constraint.Article': true` as supertype to them.

-The reason for this is that there might come new elements via plugins that don't work well with the blog in standard or AMP mode.
+The reason for this is that there might come new elements via plugins that don't work well with the blog.

-Therefore you should make sure that those elements work well there.
+Therefore, you should make sure that those elements work well there.

 ### HTML content